Maxfield Parrish

 Maxfield Parrish (July 25, 1870 – March 30, 1966) was an American painter and illustrator active in the first half of the 20th century.
-He is known for his distinctive saturated hues and idealized neo-classical imagery.
-His career spanned fifty years and was wildly successful: the National Museum of American Illustration deemed his painting Daybreak (1922) to be the most successful art print of the 20th century.
+His works featured distinctive saturated hues and idealized neo-classical imagery.
+The National Museum of American Illustration deemed his painting Daybreak (1922) to be the most successful art print of the 20th century.

 Early life and education

-Maxfield Parrish was born in Philadelphia, Pennsylvania, to painter and etcher Stephen Parrish and Elizabeth Bancroft.
+Maxfield Parrish was born in Philadelphia to painter and etcher Stephen Parrish and Elizabeth Bancroft.
 His given name was Frederick Parrish, but he later adopted Maxfield, his paternal grandmother's maiden name, as his middle, then finally as his professional name.
 He was raised in a Quaker society.
 As a child he began drawing for his own amusement, showed talent, and his parents encouraged him.
 Between 1884 and 1886, his parents took Parrish to Europe, where he toured England, Italy, and France, was exposed to architecture and the paintings by the old masters, and studied at the Paris school of Dr. Kornemann.

 He attended the Haverford School and later studied architecture at Haverford College for two years beginning in 1888.
 To further his education in art, from 1892 to 1895 he studied at the Pennsylvania Academy of the Fine Arts under artists Robert Vonnoh and Thomas Pollock Anshutz.
-After graduating from the program, Parrish went to Annisquam, Massachusetts where he and his father shared a painting studio.
+After graduating from the program, Parrish went to Annisquam, Massachusetts, where he and his father shared a painting studio.
 A year later, with his father's encouragement, he attended the Drexel Institute of Art, Science & Industry where he studied with Howard Pyle.